dkulsh/techwiddeep/content/english/blog/opinions/great-strength-great-weakness.md

 - Lack of flexibility
 - Stubbornness

-A certain amount of separation is necessary to succeed in the different areas of our lives.
+**A certain amount of separation is necessary to succeed in the different areas of our lives**.
 Juggling our multiple responsibilities—worker, partner, parent, friend—is a challenge.
 We think of ourselves as the same person whatever we may be doing at the moment.
 But our different roles demand different attitudes.

 This leads us to explore some inherent paradoxes in life.